Creating Buyer Personas to Drive Content Strategy

 This Apple advertisement is intended for a persona who would be using the phone for day to day activities and personal use.

-On the flip side, this Apple advertisement showcases the iPad to a persona who would be using it to help with business efficiency.
+On the flip side, Apple creates unique advertisements showcasing the iPad to a persona who would be using it to help with business efficiency.

 Understand Your Buyer’s Behavior can Improve Revenue